PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

     <img src="https://user-images.githubusercontent.com/49811529/190253522-eb19386e-3990-4ad7-8d3e-c2be45368566.png"/>
     <br>
     This will deploy your contract in a Remix VM to test your contract in a fake environment.<br>
-    You can see your deployed contract right below, and interact with your functions:
+    You can see your deployed contract right below, and interact with your functions:<br>
     <img src="https://user-images.githubusercontent.com/49811529/190254685-0ccee8ce-9c45-4aa8-96e0-f5407e07b7e8.png"/>
 </details>